nestauk/innovation_sweet_spots/README.md

 ### Data access

-To access download data from Nesta database, you will first need to decrypt the config files (if you don't have the key, reach out to Karlis)
+To download input data from Nesta database, you will first need to decrypt the config files (if you don't have the key, reach out to Karlis)

 ```
 $ git stash